Dataviz-master/Data-Analysis-Portfolio-Projects/Bike Sales Dashboard/README.md

 This project is an **Excel-based Bike Sales Dashboard** designed to analyze customer behavior and purchasing patterns.
 The dashboard provides clear insights into **income, gender, age group, commute distance, marital status, education, and region**, helping stakeholders understand factors influencing bike purchases.

-The final dashboard is exported as a **single-page PDF**, optimized for professional reporting and sharing.

 ---